ngivanyh/cs-notes/README.md

 Git sync of this Obsidian vault, as a backup (for the copy I stored on cloud services).
+Contains notes relating to computer science.